FOR IMMEDIATE RELEASE

 Tel: 07470 219251

-A newcomer on the London yoga scene, JOY is building a dedicated home for Kundalini Yoga.
-JOY will offer a menu of daily Kundalini Yoga classes serving students of all ages and abilities.
-As well, JOY will offer space for community, for students of all ages and abilities to come be together.
-While looking for a permanent home, JOY is presenting workshops, concerts, and other special events at various locations around London.
+London's home for Kundalini Yoga, JOY offers a menu of daily Kundalini Yoga classes serving students of all ages and abilities.
+As well, JOY offers space for community, for students to come be together.
+In addition to 40 weekly yoga and meditation classes, JOY presents concerts, workshops, trainings and other special events at its studio in Dalston and elsewhere across London.